 The train-the-trainer model is an effort to give students a cohesive learning experience regarding how they interact with information and incorporate it into their speeches.
 By integrating activities throughout the semester, students learn and develop information seeking skills iteratively.

 A video walking tour of the physical space of the Library.
 The goal is to provide a quick and general overview of the physical layout of the library.
-Students complete at the beginning of the Semester - for Fall 2020, the Online Orientation can provide an alternative.

 2. Utilize the supplemental content (on this guide)